bigfix/vagrant-mssql/README.md

-# vagrant-mssql-express
+# vagrant-mssql

-A Windows Server 2008 R2 VM with SQL Server Express 2008 R2 SP2 powered by Vagrant.
+A Windows Server 2012 R2 VM with SQL Server Enterprise 2012 SP2 powered by Vagrant.

 ## Requirements